haskell/primitive/test/README.md

 transitively depends on `primitive`.
 To break up this dependency cycle, the test suite lives here in its own unpublished package.

+To accelerates builds of the test suite, it is recommended to use `cabal new-build`, which will use the pass the flags specified in the `cabal.project` file to build `quickcheck-classes`.
+From the root directory of `primitive`, run the following command to build the test suite:

+    cabal new-build test --enable-tests

 This test suite is tested by travis.
 Although `primitive` supports versions of transformers all the way back to `transformers-0.2.0.0`, the test suite cannot be build with versions of transformers older than